SHAREHOLDER UPDATE: Halper Sadeh LLC Investigates EXR, HSKA, GLOP

-Heska Corporation (NASDAQ: HSKA)’s sale to Mars, Incorporated for $120.00 per share.
+Heska Corporation HSKA's sale to Mars, Incorporated for $120.00 per share.
 If you are a Heska shareholder, click here to learn more about your rights and options.

-GasLog Partners LP (NYSE: GLOP)’s sale to GasLog Ltd. for $8.65 per common unit in cash.
+GasLog Partners LP GLOP's sale to GasLog Ltd. for $8.65 per common unit in cash.
 If you are a GasLog Partners shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.